curl/curl/tests/README.md

 ### Memory test

-  The test script will check that all allocated memory is freed properly IF curl has been built with the `CURLDEBUG` define set.
-The script will automatically detect if that is the case, and it will use the `memanalyze.pl` script to analyze the memory debugging output.
+  The test script checks that all allocated memory is freed properly IF curl has been built with the `CURLDEBUG` define set.
+The script automatically detects if that is the case, and it uses the `memanalyze.pl` script to analyze the memory debugging output.

-  Also, if you run tests on a machine where valgrind is found, the script will use valgrind to run the test with (unless you use `-n`) to further verify correctness.
+  Also, if you run tests on a machine where valgrind is found, the script uses valgrind to run the test with (unless you use `-n`) to further verify correctness.

   The `runtests.pl` `-t` option enables torture testing mode.
 It runs each